iantolentino/daily-motivational-quotes/README.md

 # Ghibli Daily Quotes

-**Ghibli Daily Quotes** is a lightweight Chromium extension that replaces the New Tab page with a beautiful, motivational-quotes experience inspired by Ghibli-style art.
+**Ghibli Daily Quotes** is a lightweight extension that replaces the New Tab page with a beautiful, motivational-quotes experience inspired by Ghibli-style art.
 It shows a fresh random quote on every new tab, supports favorites, dark/light theme matching your SaverPro brand, background image selection, daily notifications, and exportable favorites via the Settings UI.

 ---